ACCESS-NRI/access-om3-configs/documentation/docs/pages/configurations/MC_25km.md

 - Replacing shear-induced diffusivities with ePBL diffusivities when the latter is larger than the former (`EPBL_IS_ADDITIVE = False`)

 #### Interior shear-driven mixing
-Shear-driven mixing is parameterised use the Jackson-Hallberg-Legg shear mixing scheme [@jackson2008parameterization] using the MOM6 default critical Richardson number (Ri) and shear mixing rate (`USE_JACKSON_PARAM = True`, `RINO_CRIT = 0.25`, `SHEARMIX_RATE = 0.089`).
+Shear-driven mixing is parameterised using the Jackson-Hallberg-Legg shear mixing scheme [@jackson2008parameterization] with the MOM6 default critical Richardson number (Ri; `RINO_CRIT = 0.25`) and shear mixing rate (`USE_JACKSON_PARAM = True` and `SHEARMIX_RATE = 0.089`).
 This scheme targets mixing in stratified shear zones, effectively adding interior vertical diffusivity when the local Ri is less than the critical value.
 The shear is computed at cell vertices to better capture shear between adjacent grid cells (`VERTEX_SHEAR = True`).
 The Jackson-Hallberg-Legg parameterisation is energetically constrained: it iteratively finds a diffusivity such that the energy extracted from the mean flow equals the energy used in mixing plus that lost to dissipation (`MAX_RINO_IT = 25`, inherited from the [GFDL OM5 configuration](https://github.com/NOAA-GFDL/MOM6-examples/blob/3c1de3512e2200bfc10d9e5150715c9df76dbd30/ice_ocean_SIS2/Baltic_OM5_025/MOM_parameter_doc.all#L2088)).
+See the [MOM6 documentation for further details](https://mom6.readthedocs.io/en/main/api/generated/pages/Internal_Vert_Mixing.html#shear-driven-mixing-in-jackson).

 #### Internal tidal mixing
 Internal tidal mixing is parameterised using the vertical profile of energy dissipation from [@polzin2009abyssal] rather than the default St. Laurent profile, following [@MeletHallbergLeggPolzin2013a] (`INT_TIDE_DISSIPATION = True`, `INT_TIDE_PROFILE = "POLZIN_09"`).
 Tidal mixing is informed by spatially-varying tidal amplitudes and roughness data that are read from files that [were generated](https://github.com/ACCESS-NRI/om3-scripts/tree/main/external_tidal_generation) using tidal velocities from [`TPXO10`](https://www.tpxo.net/global/tpxo10) and bathymetry from [`SYNBATH`](https://agupubs.onlinelibrary.wiley.com/doi/10.1029/2021EA002069) (`READ_TIDEAMP = True`, `TIDEAMP_FILE = "tideamp.nc"`, `H2_FILE = "bottom_roughness.nc"`).
 The maximum energy per area that can be injected as mixing is limited in the same way as in the [GFDL OM5 configuration](https://github.com/NOAA-GFDL/MOM6-examples/blob/3c1de3512e2200bfc10d9e5150715c9df76dbd30/ice_ocean_SIS2/Baltic_OM5_025/MOM_parameter_doc.all#L1946-L1948) (`TKE_ITIDE_MAX = 0.1`).

 #### Interior background mixing
 Ocean interior background mixing is also configured based on the [GFDL OM5 configuration](https://github.com/NOAA-GFDL/MOM6-examples/blob/3c1de3512e2200bfc10d9e5150715c9df76dbd30/ice_ocean_SIS2/Baltic_OM5_025/MOM_parameter_doc.all#L2004).
-A weak constant background diapycnal diffusivity is set for diapycnal mixing (`KD = 1.5E-05`), with a floor for numerical stability (`KD_MIN = 2.0e-6`).
+A weak constant background diapycnal diffusivity is set for diapycnal mixing (`KD = 1.5E-05`; m^2 s-1), with a floor for numerical stability (`KD_MIN = 2.0e-6`; m^2 s-1).
 Vertical mixing is enhanced in the salt-fingering regime (`DOUBLE_DIFFUSION = True`) and Henyey-type internal wave scaling is configured with default MOM6 parameters (`HENYEY_IGW_BACKGROUND = True`, `HENYEY_N0_2OMEGA = 20.0`, `HENYEY_MAX_LAT = 73.0`).
-The total diffusivity increment from TKE-based schemes is capped to prevent unbounded growth of shear-based or convective mixing (`KD_MAX = 0.1`).
+The total diffusivity increment from TKE-based schemes is capped to prevent unbounded growth of shear-based or convective mixing (`KD_MAX = 0.1`; m^2 s-1).
 This is a large upper bound that would only take effect in extremely unstable cases.

 #### Bottom boundary layer
 The bottom boundary layer viscosity and thickness are calculated such that the bottom stress is quadratic and depends on the average of the velocities over the bottom 10m (`BOTTOMDRAGLAW = True`, `LINEAR_DRAG = False`, `HBBL = 10.0`, `CDRAG = 0.003`).
 See [here](https://mom6.readthedocs.io/en/main/api/generated/pages/Vertical_Viscosity.html?highlight=bottom%20drag#viscous-bottom-boundary-layer) for more details.